 Paul had, therefore, no ordinary work to accomplish as he went "through Syria and Cilicia confirming the churches" and it must have been with much comfort and joy that he was able to carry with him a document, emanating from the Apostles at Jerusalem, which justified the doctrine he had taught.
 Nor was he alone as the bearer of this letter, but Silas was with him also (Acts 15:27).
 It is a cause for thankfulness that God put it into the heart of Silas to "abide still at Antioch" when Judas returned to Jerusalem, and to accompany Apostle Paul (Acts 15:40) on his northward journey.

-For when the Cilician Christians saw their countryman arrive without his companion Barnabas, whose name was coupled with his own in the apostolic letter, (Acts 15:25) their confidence might have been shaken, occasion might have been given to the enemies of the truth to slander Apostle Paul, had not Silas been present, as one of those who were authorized to testify that both Paul and Barnabas were "men who had hazarded their lives for the name of our Lord Jesus Christ."
-(Acts 15:26)
+For when the Cilician Christians saw their countryman arrive without his companion Barnabas, whose name was coupled with his own in the apostolic letter (Acts 15:25), their confidence might have been shaken.
+An occasion might have been given to the enemies of the truth to slander Apostle Paul, had not Silas been present, as one of those who were authorized to testify that both Paul and Barnabas were still Christian men (Acts 15:26).